PD0DIB/Nextion_HAM-radio-screens/Model 10 - The New Series/SIMPLEX/README.md

 # Model 10 for SIMPLEX hotspots

-This folder contains the Moedl 10 (.hmi) files for Simplex hotspots.
+This folder contains the Model 10 (.hmi) files for Simplex hotspots.

 ==> REMARK: